 One way to remember the term Broad Reach is to understand the definition of the word broad.
-Broad means to have enough distance from side to side or bringing the sails out to the side of the boat.
+Broad means to have enough distance from side to side or to bring the sails out to the side of the boat.

-Bring your sail out to catch as much wind as possible when you are on a Broad Reach.
+Bring your sail out to catch as much wind as possible on a Broad Reach.
 A Broad Reach is about bringing your sails out to catch the wind behind you and the back side of the boat.